 14. Cha Ca La Vong

-It features fish fillets, commonly catfish, marinated in a turmeric-based sauce, often including shrimp paste, ginger, and chili peppers.
+Cha ca la vong is a celebrated fish dish from Hanoi in Northern Vietnam.
+It features fish fillets, commonly catfish, marinated in a turmeric-based sauce, often containing shrimp paste, ginger, and chili peppers.

-It's then grilled and served in a sizzling pan.
+The fish is then grilled and served in a sizzling pan.
 Cha ca la vong is typically served with vermicelli rice noodles and a heap of dill and spring onions.
+While Vietnamese people eat many dishes in this article on the streets, cha ca la vong is more typical of restaurant dining.

 15. Cao Lau

 Cao Lau is a distinctive noodle dish from Hoi An, an ancient town and UNESCO World Heritage Site in Central Vietnam.
+The dish is made with chewy noodles traditionally made using water from local wells, giving them a unique texture.

 Common ingredients include slices of pork, fresh herbs, and crispy rice crackers for garnish.
 The pork is often marinated and then grilled or roasted, adding a smoky flavor.
+Cao Lau's minimal broth sets it apart, making it more of a noodle bowl than a soup.

 16. Com Tam